dadhi/FastExpressionCompiler/README.md

 Supported platforms: __.NET 4.5+__, __.NET Standard 1.3__

+Originally developed as part of [DryIoc], so give it a look :-)

-## Why
+## The problem

-[Expression tree] compilation is used by wide range of tools, e.g. IoC/DI containers, Serializers, OO Mappers.
+[ExpressionTree] compilation is used by wide range of tools, e.g. IoC/DI containers, Serializers, OO Mappers.
 But `Expression.Compile()` is just slow.
 Moreover, the compiled delegate may be slower than manually created delegate because of the [reasons](https://blogs.msdn.microsoft.com/seteplia/2017/02/01/dissecting-the-new-constraint-in-c-a-perfect-example-of-a-leaky-abstraction/):